COMP SCI 2103 - Algorithm Design & Data Structures

 Learning & Teaching Activities

-Learning & Teaching ModesThe course has three contact activities: lectures, tutorials and practicals.
+Learning & Teaching ModesThe course has two contact activities: lectures and practicals.
 Each of these activities will provide you with the resources necessary to understand the course material.

 Queues, other linked list based data structures